vbauer/houdini/README.md

 final ObjectConverterService converterService = new ObjectConverterServiceImpl(registry);
 ```

-You can also use default registry with `ObjectConverterService`, *1LOC*:
+You can also use default registry object with `ObjectConverterService`, *1LOC*:
 ```java
 final ObjectConverterService converterService = new ObjectConverterServiceImpl();
 ```